digitalservicebund/postgres-forward-pod/README.md

 export SUFFIX=...
 # find this value either in the database configuration in Argo CD or via inspecting the output of 'kubectl -n $NAMESPACE describe configmap'
 export DATABASE_HOST=...
+# default for postgres is 5432, but could be something else
+export DATABASE_PORT=...

 # cd into this repository